scottyadean/webapp/README.txt

-﻿Hello World, In this simple example, I will show you have to make a simple python web-app using flask.
+﻿Hello World, In this simple example,
+I will show you how to make a python web-app using flask.

-1) install git, and pull the example file
+1) Install git and pull the project
   - Linux $ sudo apt-get install git
   - Windows: go to > https://git-for-windows.github.io/ and download the exe.
   - If you want to skip set up, clone the sample project from the link below:
   $ git clone https://github.com/scottyadean/webapp.git

-2) install pip
+2) Install pip (if not installed)
   - Linux $ pip install -U pip setuptools
   - Windows $ python -m pip install -U pip setuptools
   - You can also download this file > https://bootstrap.pypa.io/get-pip.py and then run: python get-pip.py

-3) install flask
+3) Install flask
  - Linux $ pip install flask
  - Windows $ pip install flask

 4) Create the project structure
   - The base directory layout for your new app should look like this: webapp
   ├── app.py